reflectoring/reflectoring.github.io/content/blog/2022/2022-03-10-getting-started-with-spring-webflux.md

 }
 ```

-This almost looks same as the controller defined in Spring MVC.
-But the major difference between Spring MVC and Spring Webflux relies on how the request and response are handled using non-blocking Publishers, *Mono* and *Flux*.
+This almost looks the same as the controller defined in Spring MVC.
+But the major difference between Spring MVC and Spring Webflux relies on how the request and response are handled using non-blocking publishers *Mono* and *Flux*.

 **We don’t need to call subscribe methods in the Controller as the internal classes of Spring would call it for us at the right time**.